January 5, 2018

 Schools stand to reap tremendous benefits from the right technology investment.
 Check out our article on how cutting-edge technology can revolutionize the learning experience of your students.

-Cisco Spark is a collaboration tool that combines chat, teleconferencing, file sharing, meetings, and much more.
-As a standalone product or combined with the Cisco Spark Board, Spark can change the way your teachers structure their classrooms and host lectures.
-Beyond that, Spark can create clear communication at every level of the school organization.
+Cisco WebEx is a collaboration tool that combines chat, teleconferencing, file sharing, meetings, and much more.
+As a standalone product or combined with the Cisco WebEx Board, WebEx can change the way your teachers structure their classrooms and host lectures.
+Beyond that, WebEx can create clear communication at every level of the school organization.